-System shutdowns, malfunctions or failures, the mishandling of data or fraudulent acts by employees, vendors or other third parties, or attack by a computer virus, could have adverse effects on our operations, by causing, for example, delays in the receipt and payment of funds, the leakage, loss or destruction of confidential or personal information of our customers or employees, the generation of errors in information used by our management for business decision-making and risk management evaluation and planning, or the suspension of certain products or services we provide to our customers.
+System shutdowns, malfunctions or failures, the mishandling of data or fraudulent acts by employees, vendors or other third parties, attack by a computer virus, hacking, unauthorized access or other types of cyberterrorism, or a large-scale natural disaster, could have adverse effects on our operations, by causing, for example, delays in the receipt and payment of funds, the leakage, loss or destruction of confidential or personal information of our customers or employees, the generation of errors in information used by our management for business decision-making and risk management evaluation and planning, the suspension of certain products or services we provide to our customers or other interruptions of our business activities.
 In such event, our liquidity or the liquidity of customers who rely on us for financing or payment could be adversely affected.
+We may also incur substantial costs to recover our business functionality or be penalized for violating applicable laws and regulations and may be sued for damages.